Skykkjbr/msm-5.15_bengal/README.md

-# MinimalKernel - Release: Obanai
+# MinimalKernel - Release: Tony Stark

 MinimalKernel is a minimalist, optimized and overclocked kernel designed for maximum efficiency and performance on Xiaomi devices.